-- (1) The final fitness determination may result in one of the following outcomes: - (a) The Office of Human Resources may approve an SI if: - (A) The SI has no potentially disqualifying crimes or potentially disqualifying conditions; or - (B) The SI has potentially disqualifying crimes or potentially disqualifying conditions and, after a weighing test with available information, the Department determines that more likely than not the SI poses no risk to the Department, its clients, or vulnerable persons. - (b) The Office of Human Resources may approve an SI with restrictions if, after a weighing test with available information, it determines that more likely than not that the SI poses no risk to the Department, its clients, or vulnerable persons, if certain restrictions are placed on the SI, such as but not limited to restrictions to one or more specific clients, position duties, or environments.
-The Department shall complete a new background check and fitness determination on the SI before removing a restriction.
-A fitness determination of approved with restrictions shall only be considered for the following SIs:
+(A) Approved.
+The Department may approve a subject individual if:

+(i) The subject individual has no potentially disqualifying crimes or potentially disqualifying conditions; or

+(ii) The subject individual has potentially disqualifying crimes or potentially disqualifying conditions and, after a weighing test, the Department determines that more likely than not that the subject individual poses no risk to the Department, its clients, or vulnerable persons.

+(B) Approved with Restrictions.
+The Department may approve a subject individual with restrictions if it determines that more likely than not that the subject individual poses no risk to the Department, its clients, or vulnerable persons, if certain restrictions are placed on the subject individual, such as but not limited to restrictions to one or more specific clients, job duties, or environments.
+The Department shall complete a new criminal history check and fitness determination on the subject individual before removing a restriction.
+A fitness determination of approved with restrictions shall only be considered for the following subject individuals: